What is a vasectomy reversal?

 Success rates of the reverse vasectomy are high.
-The most important factors contributing to the success of the procedure are the experience of the surgeon, the amount of time since the vasectomy and the quality of sperm fluid at the time of reversal.
+The most important factors contributing to the success rate of the vasectomy reversal are the experience of the surgeon, the amount of time since the vasectomy and the quality of sperm fluid at the time of reversal.

-Dr. Jesse Mills, UCLA Urologist, is a nationally renowned microsurgeon who has helped hundreds of couples achieve pregnancy with his surgical skills.
+Dr. Jesse Mills, UCLA Urologist and Director of The Men's Clinic at UCLA, is a nationally renowned microsurgeon who has helped hundreds of couples achieve pregnancy with his surgical skills.
 He uses a state of the art microscope and ultra-fine sutures to provide a 2-layer closure of the vas deferens and the epididymis.
 He performs hundreds of microsurgeries every year with excellent outcomes.
 Dr. Mills has very low complications; most men can return to regular activity including intercourse within 2 weeks.

 If you are coming to UCLA Los Angeles from out of town for your vasectomy reversal, Dr. Mills will typically see the man, or couple, the day before surgery to examine him, answer any and all questions and describe the procedure in detail.
 Occasionally, this is not possible for the couple and, if the man has no chronic medical conditions, Dr. Mills will see the patient on the day of the procedure.
 It is usually safe to return home the day of or the day after the procedure.
 Travelling from outside the Los Angeles area is no problem.
 Dr. Mills’ staff can recommend a number of hotels at multiple price points that offer UCLA discounts.